Red Hen Publications

 Regardless of when the cohort was born, the Prophecy still had to have been made between the end of 1979 and some point early in 1980.
 These days, as I say, I am more inclined to believe that it was made soon after Halloween 1979, at roughly the time of the child foretold’s conception.

-This last is a possibility I had not seriously considered up to some time late in 2005, but one which I now consider fairly convincing, since it offers better motivations for various subsequent events related to Tom Riddle’s actions of which we have been told.
+This last detail is a possibility I had not seriously considered up to some time late in 2005, but one which I now consider fairly convincing, since it offers better motivations for various subsequent events related to Tom Riddle’s actions of which we have been told.

 By recalculating the birth year to 1958 we don’t even lose the minor point that if Quirrell, who from his own statements had clearly been at Hogwarts early enough to have seen something of the Snape vs. Potter conflict, was still in school when Snape started teaching, then consequently he was too young to have ever actually been a Death Eater.
 We can still fit that reading in, if his 1st year was their 7th year.